-The spatial patterning of response across a basin as complex as the Nile is a critical further consideration (Fig 11).
-After the tropical eruption (E1), the above-described rainfall suppression can be associated with a drastic reduction in annual river flow observed over effectively the entire river basin, with a simulated decrease of approximately 30, 40 and 15 km3 per year relative to the 100 years climatological mean (~104 km3) for Years 0 to 2, respectively.
-After the second eruption (E2), the total annual river flow in Year 0 was observed to slightly increase (table 2), although this response was not statistically significant, and in Year 1 exhibited a marked contrast between (particularly) the southern (greater flow) and northern (lesser flow) parts of the basin, before a more consistent increased flow was observed in Year 2.
-The contrast between a reduced flow over (broadly) the northern part of the basin versus increased flow over the southern part was then observed consistently for all post eruption years shown in fig 11 for both eruptions E3 and E4.
-We can hypothesize that this contrast arises in large part as a function of the size and complexity of the Nile basin (and the markedly different geographical location of rainfall supplying the White Nile to the south and Blue Nile and Atbara River to the northeast), combined with the asymmetrical loading of sulfate aerosols in the higher latitudes of the northern hemisphere after extratropical eruptions.
-This may lead to a post-eruption scenario in which the northward boreal summer migration of the ITCZ and associated rain-bearing monsoon winds were suppressed (as discussed earlier).
-Given that these winds are the primary driver of summer rainfall over the Ethiopian highlands, the summer flooding of the Blue Nile and Atbara River into the north of the basin and Egypt would be diminished, while water flow down the White Nile (fed by rainfall over the equatorial lakes) would be potentially enhanced by the failure of the ITCZ to migrate northward beyond this region.
+- 635 The spatial patterning of response across a basin as complex as the Nile is a critical further consideration (fig 11).
+After the tropical eruption (E1), the previously-described rainfall suppression is associated with a drastic decrease in annual river flow over effectively the entire river basin, with a simulated decrease of approximately 30, 40 and 15 km3 per year relative to the 100 years climatological mean (~104 km3) for Years 0 to 2, respectively.
+After the second eruption (E2), the total annual river flow in Year 0 is observed to slightly increase (table 2), although this response is not statistically significant, and in Year 1 exhibits 640 a marked contrast between (particularly) the southern (greater flow) and northern (lesser flow) parts of the basin, before a more consistent increased flow is observed in Year 2.
+The contrast between a reduced flow over (broadly) the northern part of the basin versus increased flow over the southern part is then observed consistently for all post eruption years shown in fig 11 for both eruptions E3 and E4.
+We can hypothesize that this contrast arises in large part as a function of the size and complexity of the Nile basin 645 (and markedly different geographical location of rainfall supplying the White Nile to the south and Blue Nile and Atbara River to the northeast), combined with the asymmetrical loading of sulfate aerosols in the higher latitudes of the northern hemisphere after extratropical eruptions.
+This may lead to a posteruption scenario in which the northward boreal summer migration of the ITCZ and associated rain- - 650 bearing monsoon winds are suppressed (as discussed earlier).
+Given that these winds are the primary driver of summer rainfall over the Ethiopian highlands, the summer flooding of the Blue Nile and Atbara River into the north of the basin and Egypt will be diminished, while water flow down the White Nile (fed by rainfall over the equatorial lakes) will be enhanced by the failure of the ITCZ to migrate northward beyond this region.

 Fig 11.
-Annual river flow anomaly (km3/year) relative to the control climatology for 3 consecutive years after each eruption (columns) over the North African continent.
+Annual river flow anomaly (km3/year) from the control climatology for 3 consecutive years after each eruption (columns) over the North African continent.
 Other details are same as Fig 10.